 What happens at the end?

-Catalyse welcomes all feedback, which we regularly review to see if any changes can be made to improve the sessions or information that you receive about the PRs.
+The Catalyse administrator who will send you a feedback questionnaire.
+When you have completed and returned the questionnaire, it will be anonymised.
+Catalyse welcomes all feedback.
+We regularly review this to see if any changes can be made to improve the sessions or information that you receive about the PRs.

 Why is my PR different from my colleague’s PR?